Lee Crandall: Biography

 Crandall was appointed assistant curator of birds in 1911 and became curator of the Bird Department in 1919, when Beebe began to devote his time fully to his Department of Tropical Research work.
 Crandall remained in this role until 1943, when he became general curator, a role in which he remained until his retirement in 1952.
 After his retirement, he continued to work in the zoo's offices at least five days a week and served as curator emeritus until his death in 1969.

-His long and illustrious career led to him achieving a much respected worldwide reputation in the zoo field and he was considered the preeminent authority on zoological park management and the maintenance of wild animals in captivity.
+Crandall was highly respected within the field of zoological park management and the maintenance of wild animals in captivity.

 Field Work

 1909: Collecting trip to British Guiana with William Beebe, from which he returned with 300 birds of 50 species for the Bronx Zoo.

 1912: Returned from a trip to numerous European zoos and animal dealers with a large collection of exhibition specimens.

 1914: Expedition to Costa Rica, assisted by T. Donald Carter.
 After six weeks in the field they returned with 300 living mammals, birds, reptiles, amphibians, fishes, and insects.

 1928: Crandall's biggest expedition was to the interior of New Guinea to collect birds of paradise for the Zoo.
 Crandall left New York on August 9, 1928, and returned on March 21, 1929, with 40 birds of paradise and around 200 other birds and several mammals.
 He was able to penetrate the Owen Stanley Mountain Range and secured nine species of birds of paradise.
 He was accompanied by John E. Ward, an Australian field naturalist, and a team of native bearers.
 On the return voyage, his ship was wrecked on a coral reef between Port Moresby and Sydney.
 Crandall and his team rode out a storm for six days before they were rescued, and he arrived back in New York after a 44-day voyage, having not lost a single specimen.
 His collection of birds of paradise was one of the best collections ever to have left New Guinea, and they became the focus of an important series of papers by Crandall, which were mostly published in Zoologica.
 In 1930 Scribner's published his account of the expedition, entitled Paradise Quest.